 We are involved in various legal proceedings incident to the ordinary course of our business.
 We believe that the outcome of all pending legal proceedings in the aggregate will not have a material adverse effect on our business, financial condition, liquidity or operating results.

 ITEM 2.
-CHANGES IN SECURITIES, USE OF PROCEEDS AND ISSUER PURCHASES OF EQUITY SECURITIES
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

-Items 2(a) through (e) are not applicable.
+Items 2(a) through (c) are not applicable.

 ITEM 3.
 DEFAULTS UPON SENIOR SECURITIES

 None

 ITEM 4.
 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS